When making the comparison threading vs waxing, we’re mainly speaking of two of the most popular facial hair removal

-I used to use facial wax strips for my upper lip but I wouldn’t imagine threading my eyebrows or any other part of my face all on my own at home.
+I used to use facial wax strips for my upper lip but I couldn’t imagine threading my eyebrows or any other part of my face all on my own at home.

 But here’s the kicker:

-In fact, threading is much more preferable than waxing because it’s not damaging the skin.
+Threading is more preferable than waxing because it’s not damaging the skin at all.

-That’s why it’s highly recommended to women with sensitive skin.
+That’s why, threading is highly recommended for women with sensitive skin.